 While car manufacturers are always on the lookout for ways to make their vehicle more modernized, new, or cutting edge, great discretion is necessary to determine whether the features being put on the market does not put consumers life and safety in jeopardy.
 When products are prematurely put on the market or result in injuries, Colombo Law can assist you in recovering damages for your injuries.

 Colombo Law firm is located in Morgantown, West Virginia.
-We assist clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marian, Harrison, Preston, Taylor, and Lewis county.
+We assist clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marion, Harrison, Preston, Taylor, and Lewis county.
 If you have been injured in an accident or incident but are unsure of whether you have a personal injury claim, contact Colombo Law today for a risk-free initial consultation to get you or your loved one the assistance that is deserved.